Good Girl Gone Bad: Reloaded: Commercial performance

 After the release of Good Girl Gone Bad: Reloaded, music publications predicted that the reissue would sell between 45,000 and 50,000 copies in its first week in the US.
 For the week ending June 22, 2008, it sold 63,000 copies and helped the original version of the album to jump from number 124 to number seven on the US Billboard 200 in its 55th week.
 It also helped the original rise to number five on the Top R&B/Hip-Hop Albums.
 With this, Good Girl Gone Bad got back in the top 10 for the first time since its debut in June 2007.
 Five songs from the reissue were listed on the Hot Digital Songs, topped by "Disturbia", which debuted at number six.
 The next week, Good Girl Gone Bad (combined sales with Reloaded) fell to number nine and sold 40,000 more copies.
 In its third week, it charted at number ten on sales of 41,000 copies.
 By November 2012, both Good Girl Gone Bad and the reissue had sold 2,800,000 copies in the US alone.
 Good Girl Gone Bad: Reloaded helped the original album re-enter and peak at number six on the Canadian Albums Chart.

 Good Girl Gone Bad: Reloaded debuted at number seven on the New Zealand Albums Chart in the week of June 30, 2008.
 It reached its peak position on the chart at number four the following week.
 It was certified platinum by the Recording Industry Association of New Zealand (RIANZ) for shipping over 15,000 copies.
 Following the reissue, the original album re-entered the charts of countries, including UK at number 12, Denmark at number 15, Switzerland at number 32, and Austria at number 36.
 By June 2012, Good Girl Gone Bad (combined sales with Reloaded) had sold 1,850,000 copies in the UK.

 When Good Girl Gone Bad: Reloaded was released, the original album received a sales increase of 930%—more than any other non-debuting album in the history of the Billboard 200 chart.
 Its songs had sold over 17 million digital copies by July 2010.
 "Disturbia" and "Take a Bow" were two of the album's most downloaded songs.
 Before reaching number one on the Billboard Hot 100, "Take a Bow" jumped from number 53 to the top of the chart, following digital sales of 267,000 copies.
-It registered one of the one of the biggest single-week jump to number one on the Billboard Hot 100.
+It registered one of the biggest single-week jump to number one on the Billboard Hot 100.